 “Hardly,” said. was a chump text.”

 poor copy,” Menchú explained.
 “The Hand recorded piece its name there, and projected its power through the name.
-That book will have burned up the fire—unlike true work, an imperfect copy has properties beyond its content. him, we find Liber Manum.”
+That book will have burned up the fire—unlike a true work, an imperfect copy has special properties beyond its content. him, we find Liber Manum.”